KeiranY/tarkov-bronzeman/README.md

 `allowDeath`, if true allows you to unlock items even if you died/were MIA.

+`unlockFromInventory`, if true will unlock any items already in your player inventory.

 `hideItems`, if true will remove locked items from trader inventories, if false will set their stock to 0 instead.

 `allTraders`, if true all traders (include those from mods) are affected, otherwise use the next option.